mobify/pinny/README.md

 ## Usage with Require.js

-To use with require.js, after installing through bower you merely have to reference pinny (along with the position modules) in your require config file:
+To use with require.js, after installing through bower you merely have to reference pinny, pinny's position modules, and pinny's dependencies (velocity, shade, and bouncefix) inside your require config file:

 ```config.js